-3.6 RECENT RELEVANT ABSTRACTS (TO BE UPDATED)
+3.6 RECENT RELEVANT ABSTRACTS

-In this section, abstracts from primary journal articles published in 2020 and relevant to data integration are compiled.
-Collecting the abstracts of these articles is intended to further the goal of this section being used to guide adaptive management.
+In this section, abstracts from primary journal articles published in 2022 and relevant to data integration are compiled.
+Collecting the abstracts of these articles is intended to further the goal of this section being as a guide for adaptive management.